OpenAstronomy/openastronomy.github.io/_projects/2025/radis/Fast_Parsing.md

 * Document architecture and developer guide when facing unclear points that may appear.

 * Review pull requests from other RADIS contributors

+* Although this project is devoted to CPU computation, the interested contributor can also contribute to the resolution of GPU bottlenecks.
+For instance: in a GPU computation, the database first needs to be copied to a host buffer (i.e. CPU side), a so called 'staging buffer'.
+After that, the database can be copied to the GPU.
+For integrated GPU's, i.e. when the GPU is part of the CPU chip (like most Intel and AMD processors), the CPU and GPU memory is shared.
+Ideally, the database would directly be loaded into the staging buffer to prevent copying the same database 3 times (1: regular load, 2: staging buffer, 3: GPU buffer).